pyepics/pyepics/doc/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~~~

-PyEpics currently works with Python version 3.6 and higher.
-At this
+PyEpics works with Python version 3.6 and higher.
+At this writing,
-writing, automated testing is done with versions 3.7, 3.8, 3.9, and
+automated testing is done with versions 3.7, 3.8, 3.9, and 3.10.0-beta.1,
-3.10.0-beta.1, though no problems are expected for Python 3.6.
-Pyepics
+though no problems are expected for Python 3.6.
+Pyepics version 3.4.3 was
-version 3.4.3 was the final version to work with Python 2.7 or Python 3.5,
+the final version to work with Python 2.7 or Python 3.5.
-and version 3.5.0 and later require Python 3.6 or later.

 Pyepics is supported and regularly used on 64-bit Linux, 64-bit Mac OSX,
 and 64-bit Windows.
 It is known to work on Linux with ARM processors